Posted on January 1, 2017

 A GT4-spec machine is set to be released this year too, putting it in direct competition to the Ford Mustang GT4.

-The Camaro is also no stranger to the Australian Touring Car Championship, with Kevin Bartlett’s Z28 having famously been campaigned at Bathurst from 1979 to 1982.
+The Camaro is also no stranger to the Australian Touring Car Championship, with Kevin Bartlett’s Z28 having famously campaigned at Bathurst from 1979 to 1982.

 Just as the Mustang is allowed under the Gen2 regulations, so too would be the Camaro, or even the Nissan GT-R if the Japanese brand so desired.

-However General Motors Holden and Triple Eight Race Engineering have only just finished developing the ZB Commodore, which has proved successful.
+However, General Motors Holden and Triple Eight Race Engineering have only just finished developing the ZB Commodore, which has proved successful.

 Though there were no victories at Phillip Island, a Commodore has won seven of the year’s 10 races, and three different teams have climbed the top step with the car.

-Introducing the Camaro would likely mean phasing the Commodore out, or GM running two different models, which seems to only confuse its marketing message.
+Introducing the Camaro would likely mean phasing the Commodore out, or GM running two different models, which seems only to confuse its marketing message.

 Speedcafe.com now wants to know what you think about the prospect of a Camaro returning to Australian touring car racing?